YaoAnbang/YaoAnbang.github.io/_pages/about.md

 Awards
 =====
-+ 1 Distinguished Invention Award in 2020, for strong merits to future Intel AI HW designs.
++ 1 Distinguished Invention Award in 2020, for strong values to future Intel AI HW designs.
 + 4 Intel China Quarterly Awards in 2017~2019.
 + Intel Global Inventor 2018, 1 out of ~8000 Employees of Intel China
 + Intel China Employee of the Year Award 2017